aspose-slides/Aspose.Slides-Products/slides/en/cpp/conversion/image-to-pptx/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert Image to PPTX Using C++" %}}
-To convert an image to PPTX, create a Presentation from the image file and save it as a PPTX presentation.
+To convert an image to PPTX, create a new Presentation, add the image to its image collection, place it on a slide with `AddPictureFrame`, and save the presentation in PPTX format.

 {{% blocks/products/pf/agp/code-block title="C++ code for converting Image into PPTX" offSpacer="true" %}}